Can Crystal Therapy Help Your Pet?Apr 27, 2022

 Personally, I am more interested in their powers.
 Superpowers, even.
 It goes beyond the sparkle and shine (although that would be enough for me - I do like shiny things).

 When I am working with a pet client through animal communication or energy healing, I often receive intuitive insights to share information with their person about specific crystals that might be beneficial or supportive in some way.

 These are the top 10 crystals for pets that I find myself recommending again and again during my intuitive sessions.

-If you read my post about EMF protection for pets, you are already acquainted with shungite.
+If you read my post about protecting pets from EMFs (electromagnetic frequencies) you are already acquainted with shungite.
 As best we know, shungite is only found in and around the village of Shunga in Karelia, Russia.